Updated: Mar 8

 From there I continued to grow and went on to win a number of titles at age group levels across Scottish and British national championships, breaking national records along the way.
 I knuckled down to pursue the Olympic dream and this ended up taking me around the world racing for club and country.
 It was some journey and I've always been very grateful to have met and worked with such incredible people along the way.

 After moving to Australia in 2013, I discovered open water swimming and surf lifesaving.
 Coming from Scotland where you're considered quite brave to swim outdoors, these were both very new to me.
-However I enjoyed the fresh challenge and very fortunately went on to win some of the most iconic events here in Western Australia including the Busselton Jetty Swim and Rotnest Channel Swim as part of a team.
+However I enjoyed the fresh challenge and very fortunately went on to win some of the most iconic events here in Western Australia including the Busselton Jetty Swim and Rottnest Channel Swim.
 I'm also one of a handful of swimmers to swim the channel between Saudi Arabia to Bahrain which is pretty cool."

 What kind of benefits has swimming given to you mentally and physically?

 "When I started out over twenty years ago, little did I know just how much the sport would go on to shape my world.
 It brought me over to the other side of the globe here in Australia and many of my closest friends were met through swimming, it's really amazing.

 In terms of physical benefits, swimming really is the ultimate fully body workout.
 You’re using all of your muscle groups and developing your lung capacity because you obviously can’t breathe whenever you want.
 It's also a sport which teaches and prepares you for so many aspects of life such as being patient, handling pressure, dealing with hard times and developing an incredible work ethic.
 Not everyone wakes up before sunrise to jump into a pool on a rainy day so it can really test and push you to the limits, but you learn and grow a lot from it.